-The Prudential Regulaton Authority (PRA) have set out their rules for standardising Buy to Let criteria, the first part of which around interest coverage ratios and affordability came into play on 1st January.
+The Prudential Regulaton Authority (PRA) have implemented new rules for standardising Buy to Let criteria, the first part of which around interest coverage ratios and affordability came into play on 1st January 2017.
 PS28/16 stated that lenders must change their interest coverage ratio (ICR) to a standard 5.5% for all products with less than a five-year term.
 The second part of the paper involves changes to what is classed as a professional landlord and the stress testing of properties in the background for clients who have more than 4.
-From 30 September, all lenders must make changes to the way in which the underwrite any buy to let applications for portfolio landlords.
+From 30 September 2017, all lenders have had to make changes to the way in which the underwrite any buy to let applications for portfolio landlords.

 What is a portfolio landlord?